wix/Detox/docs/Introduction.GettingStarted.md

 > TIP: Verify it works by typing in terminal `fbsimctl list` to output the list of available simulators

-#### 4. Install detox command line tools (detox-cli)
+#### 4. Install Detox command line tools (detox-cli)

-This package makes it easier to operate detox from the command line. `detox-cli` should be installed globally, enabling usage of the command line tools outside of your npm scripts.
+This package makes it easier to operate Detox from the command line. `detox-cli` should be installed globally, enabling usage of the command line tools outside of your npm scripts.

   ```sh
   npm install -g detox-cli